 Pamela Boyer Sayre, CG, CGL.
 A professional researcher, educator, author, and lecturer, Pam has developed, coordinated, and taught courses at Samford University’s Institute of Genealogy and Historical Research, Salt Lake Institute of Genealogy, Boston University’s Professional Certificate Program in Genealogy, St. Louis (Missouri) Community College, and NGS.
 Former NGS director of education and publications and former board member of NGS and FGS, Ms. Sayre is co-author of Online Roots: How to Discover Your Family’s History and Heritage with the Power of the Internet (2003) and Research in Missouri (1999, 2007), former FGS FORUM Digitools columnist, and past editor of APGQ.
 A popular seminar presenter, she has spoken at genealogy conferences and seminars in thirty-one states.

-Richard G. “Rick” Sayre, CG, CGL, is a longtime genealogical researcher, lecturer and writer.
+Richard G. “Rick” Sayre, CG, CGL, FUGA, is a longtime genealogical researcher, lecturer and writer.
 His areas of research interest include urban research methodology, technology and mapping tools for genealogists, military records, immigration, the Ohio River Valley, and Western Pennsylvania.
 Rick is the coordinator for the Land Records: Using Maps course at the Institute of Genealogy and Historical Research (IGHR) at Samford University.
 He has also lectured at IGHR in the Advanced Methodology, Advanced Military, Research in the South, Techniques and Technology, and Land courses.
 Rick holds an M.A. in Management Information Systems and is a retired military officer, having served 31 years in the U.S. Army.
-He has returned to government service working for the Defense Department as a civilian from which he is retired.
+He returned to government service working for the Defense Department as a civilian from which he is retired.

 Elissa Scalise Powell, CG, CGL, and Deborah Lichtner Deal

-Deborah Lichtner Deal is a director of GRIP.
+Deborah Lichtner Deal is a co-director of GRIP.
 She is a member of the Ohio Genealogical Society (OGS) Board of Trustees.
-Deborah serves as the chairperson of the OGS week-long Summer Workshop and Ohio Genealogical Society Historian.
+Deborah served as the chairperson of the OGS week-long Summer Workshop and Ohio Genealogical Society Historian.
 She was the 2010 Exhibits Chair for the annual OGS conference and is the co-chair of the 2014 OGS conference.
 She is a Past President of the Muskingum County Chapter, and has served as chapter Newsletter Editor, Cemetery Chairman and Library Volunteer Coordinator.
 She was secretary and vice-president of the Morgan County Genealogical Society.
-Ms Deal is a member of APG, NGS, NEHGS and many state and county genealogical societies.
+Debbie is a member of APG, NGS, NEHGS and many state and county genealogical societies.

-Elissa Scalise Powell, CG, CGL, is a director of GRIP.
-She is the President for the Board for Certification of Genealogists and the Professional Genealogy course coordinator for Institute for Genealogy and Historical Research at Samford University.
-She also is an instructor for Boston University’s on campus and online Genealogical Research Certificate course.
-She was the course co-coordinator of the AG/CG Preparation Course at the 2010 Salt Lake Institute of Genealogy.
+Elissa Scalise Powell, CG, CGL, is a co-director of GRIP.
+She is the immediate past-president for the Board for Certification of Genealogists and the Professional Genealogy course coordinator for Institute for Genealogy and Historical Research at Samford University.
+She also is an instructor for Boston University’s online Genealogical Research Certificate course.
+She was the course co-coordinator of the AG/CG Preparation Course at the 2010 and 2014 Salt Lake Institute of Genealogy.
 She taught a beginning genealogy course for 14 years at a local community college.
 She was honored in May 2010 with the National Genealogical Society’s President’s Citation in recognition of outstanding, continuing, or unusual contributions to the field of genealogy.